 “This book can be of help to anyone’s spiritual journey and meditation practice.”

 —Sharon Salzberg, author of Lovingkindness and Real Happiness

-Start reading What, Why How in the Reading Room on January 21 if you’re a Plus or All-Access member of the Wisdom Experience, and discover the answers to everything you ever wanted to know but never had a chance to ask about meditation and Buddhist spiritual practice.
+Start reading What, Why How in the Reading Room now if you’re a Plus or All-Access member of the Wisdom Experience, and discover the answers to everything you ever wanted to know but never had a chance to ask about meditation and Buddhist spiritual practice.